-- Reagents or other articles which possess specific characteristics, intended by the manufacturer to make them suitable for in vitro diagnostic procedures related to a specific examination. - Instruments intended by the manufacturer specifically to be used for in vitro diagnostic procedures - Specimen receptacles
+- Reagents or other articles, which possess no critical characteristics intended by the manufacturer to make them suitable for in vitro diagnostic procedures related to a specific examination; - Instruments intended by the manufacturer specifically to be used for in vitro diagnostic procedures; or - Specimen receptacles.

-Note: Any product for general laboratory use not manufactured, sold or represented for use in specified in vitro diagnostic applications are not deemed to be IVD medical devices, as defined in this document.
-However, in certain jurisdictions products for general laboratory use are considered to be IVD medical devices.
+NOTE: Any product for general laboratory use which is not specifically intended by the manufacturer to be used in in vitro diagnostic applications is not deemed to be IVD medical device, as defined in this document.

-Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: These devices present a low individual risk and no or minimal public health risk.

-Examples: Selective/differential microbiological media (excluding the dehydrated powders which are considered not to be a finished IVD medical device), identification kits for cultured microorganisms, wash solutions, instruments and plain urine cup.

-- Note 1: In certain jurisdictions there may be differences as to whether a device classified in this rule is considered an IVD medical device. - Note 2: The performance of software or an instrument that is specifically required to perform a particular test will be assessed at the same time as the test kit. - Note 3: The interdependence of the instrument and the test methodology prevents the instrument from being assessed separately, even though the instrument itself is still classified as Class A.

-Rule 6: IVD medical devices not covered in Rules 1 through 5 are classified as Class B.

-Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: These devices present a moderate individual risk as they are not likely to lead to an erroneous result that would cause death or severe disability, have a major negative impact on patient outcome or put the individual in immediate danger.
+- Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: these devices present a low individual risk and no or minimal public health risk. - Examples: General culture media (excluding the dehydrated powders which are considered not to be a finished IVD medical device), wash solutions, instruments and plain urine cup. - NOTE 1: In certain jurisdictions there may be differences as to whether a device classified in this rule is considered an IVD medical device. - NOTE 2: The performance of software or an instrument that is specifically required to perform a particular test will be assessed at the same time as the test kit. - NOTE 3: The interdependence of the instrument and the test methodology prevents the instrument from being assessed separately, even though the instrument itself is still classified as Class A. - Rule 6: IVD medical devices not covered in Rules 1 through 5 are classified as Class B. - Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: These devices present a moderate individual risk as they are not likely to lead to an erroneous result that would cause death or severe disability, have a major negative impact on patient outcome or put the individual in immediate danger.
 The devices give results that are usually one of several determinants.
-If the test result is the sole determinant however other information is available, such as presenting signs and symptoms or other clinical information which may guide a physician, such that classification into Class B may be justified.
+If the test result is the sole determinant, however other information is available, such as presenting signs and symptoms or other clinical information, which may guide a physician, such that classification into Class B may be justified.
 Other appropriate controls may also be in place to validate the results.
 This Class also includes those devices that present a low public health risk because they detect infectious agents that are not easily propagated in a population.

-Examples: Blood gases, H. pylori and physiological markers such as hormones, vitamins, enzymes, metabolic markers, specific IgE assays and celiac disease markers.
+- Examples: Blood gases, H. pylori and physiological markers such as hormones, vitamins, enzymes, metabolic markers, specific IgE assays and celiac disease markers. - Rule 7: IVD medical devices that are controls without a quantitative or qualitative assigned value will be classified as Class B. - Rationale: For such controls, the qualitative or quantitative value is assigned by the user and not the manufacturer.